jquagga/swa/README.md

 ## Implementation Details

 The app polls the NWS alerts, forecast and forecastHourly.
 Alerts are displayed if there are any for the location.
-The weekly forecast (forecast) shows the next 6 periods (3 day/night combinations).
-And forecastHourly presently displays the temperature, apparent temperature and probability of precipitation.
+The graph at near the top of the screen is temperature and chance of precipitation over the next 24 hours.
+The normal text forecast follows in a table and the radar is displayed towards the bottom.

-The goal was to provide the upstream data as similarly as possible.
-All data should come NWS EXCEPT for apparent temperature (similar to a "Feels Like") which is calculated in browser with the same equations NWS uses for Wind Chill (if less than 50F) or Heat Index (if over 80F).[^appTemp]
+The goal was to provide the upstream data as similarly as possible; just in a more mobile friendly format.

-[^appTemp]: While not presently displayed on the weather.gov page, NWS does provide apparent temperature data in their raw forecastGrid.
-I've opted for generating the temperature as forecastGrid has varying time durations; calculating was a simpler implementation.

 ## Acknowledgements \ Tech Stack

 - [National Weather Service Weather.gov API](https://www.weather.gov/documentation/services-web-api)
+- Svelte
 - PicoCSS
 - chart.js
 - Maplibre-gl JS with [OpenFreeMap](https://openfreemap.org/)
 - Icon comes from [Meteocons](https://github.com/basmilius/weather-icons)
-- WeeWX